Free Online Hearing Test —How Old Are Your Ears?

 4

-Get Regular Hearing Checkups
+Get Regular Hearing Checkups & Hearing Examinations

 Frequently Asked Questions

-No. The tones are played at a moderate, controlled volume — far below levels that could cause damage.
+No. The tones are played at a moderate, controlled volume —far below levels that could cause damage.
 The calibration step ensures you start at a comfortable level.

 Nearly all humans with functional hearing can hear 8,000 Hz regardless of age.
 Starting here lets us quickly sweep through the diagnostically interesting range (8-20 kHz) where age-related differences appear.
 Testing lower frequencies would add time without useful data.

 Presbycusis is the medical term for age-related hearing loss.
-It's caused by the gradual death of cochlear hair cells — tiny sensory cells in the inner ear that convert sound vibrations into nerve signals.
+It's caused by the gradual death of cochlear hair cells —tiny sensory cells in the inner ear that convert sound vibrations into nerve signals.
 High-frequency hair cells die first because they're located at the cochlea's base where mechanical stress is greatest.

 Currently, no. Mammalian cochlear hair cells do not regenerate once damaged.
 However, you can prevent further loss by reducing noise exposure and protecting your ears.
 Research into hair cell regeneration is active and promising, but clinical treatments are years away.